-The wine region in the US state California lies between the Central Valley and the Rocky Mountains about 150 kilometers away from the Pacific Ocean.
-It was the former gold-digger area during the gold rush.
-In the 19th century, this was the largest Californian wine-growing region until the phylloxera put an end to it.
-Today, the vineyards cover only 2,300 hectares of vineyards at the foot of the Sierra Nevada Mountains at 450 to 900 meters above sea level.
-The most important grape varieties are Barbera.
+The wine growing region in the US state California lies between the Central Valley and the Rocky Mountains about 150 kilometers from the Pacific.
+It was the former gold mining area during the gold rush.
+In the 19th century, this was the largest wine-growing region in California until which phylloxera put an end to it.
+Today the vineyards cover only 2,300 hectares of vineyards at the foot of the Sierra Nevada Mountains at 450 to 900 meters above sea level.
+The main grape varieties are Barbera.
 Cabernet Sauvignon.
 Chardonnay.
 Merlot.
-Syrah and by far the most common Zinfandel, It has a Mediterranean climate with mild, mostly wet winter and warm, dry summer.
-The AVA area spans the six counties (parenthesized sub-AVA's) Amador County (California's Shenandoah Valley, Fiddletown), Calaveras County, El Dorado County (California's Shenandoah Valley, El Dorado, Fair Play), Mariposa County, Nevada County and Yuba County (North Yuba).
-There are over 100 mostly very small wine farms.
-The best known are Bear River Winery, Lone Buffalo Winery, Ironstone Vineyard, Le Casque Winery, Sierra Knoll's Vineyard and Winery and Cante Ao Vinho Winery.
+Syrah and by far the most common Zinfandel, There is a Mediterranean climate with a mild, mostly humid winter and warm, dry summer.
+The AVA area extends over the six counties (in parentheses Sub-AVA's) Amador County (California Shenandoah Valley, Fiddletown), Calaveras County, El Dorado County (California Shenandoah Valley, El Dorado, Fair Play), Mariposa County, Nevada County and Yuba County (North Yuba).
+There are over 100 mostly very small winegrowers.
+The best known are Bear River Winery, Lone Buffalo Winery, Ironstone Vineyards, Le Casque Winery, Sierra Knolls Vineyard and Winery and Cante Ao Vinho Winery.